PrestaShop/prestashop.github.io/news/_posts/releases/2021-10-06-prestashop-1-7-8-0-available.md

 # New in 1.7.8.0
 ## Support PHP 7.4

-* Compatibility with PHP 7.4: access the latest bug fixes and security vulnerabilities in PHP.
+This version is compatible with PHP 7.4. it is allows the software to have access to the latest bug fixes and security vulnerabilities from PHP.
 NB: PHP 7.3 no longer provides support except for security fixes until January 2022.
 Find more information [here](https://devdocs.prestashop.com/1.7/basics/installation/system-requirements/).

 ## New translations features